abulbashar98/genius-car-services/README.md

 * Not using the Default documentation return function as it stops the render for Social Login button, because it returns from there...

+## 13th Commit Details

+* Enable Github provider in Firebase App
+* Github account > setting > developer settings > oAuth applications
+* Registered app, Copied Homepage url, Copied callback authorization from firebase and pasted to github
+* After registration Copied Client Id and Secret to Enable Github
+*  Created Github Sign in In Social Login Component with react-firebase-hooks
+* Handle const variables with different names and conditional rendering with help of Optional Chaining....